aiidateam/plumpy/docs/source/basic/concepts.rst

 Workchain
 ---------

-`WorkChain` is `Process`, however, not only the `Process`.
+A ``WorkChain`` is a sub-class of `Process`, which additionally defines a ``outline`` in its process specification.

-A WorkChain is a series of instructions carried out with the ability to save state in between.
+This is a series of instructions carried out with the ability to save state in between.

 The `outline` can give a succinct summary of the logical steps that the workchain will perform.
 WorkChain supporting using `If_` and `While_` to control the state flow of certain processes.